Divorce in California: Moving Forward with Your Life

 - Modifications; and

-Contact the Experienced Orange County Divorce Attorneys at Johnson Attorneys Group Today
+Contact the Experienced Los Angeles County and Orange County Divorce Attorneys at Johnson Attorneys Group Today

 In a perfect world, couples would come to a mutually-agreeable settlement and not contest their divorce.
 However, the complexities of a contested divorce can be simplified with the help of the right divorce attorneys.
-Johnson Attorneys Group is committed to serving its clients here in Orange County with the respect and privacy they deserve.
+Johnson Attorneys Group is committed to serving its clients in Los Angeles County and Orange County with the respect and privacy they deserve.
 We handle all aspects of family law, including high-asset divorce, child custody, child support, spousal support, property division, and more.

-Call (949) 942-8784 to request a private consultation to discuss your case with a seasoned Orange County divorce lawyer.
+Call (949) 942-8784 to request a private consultation to discuss your case with a seasoned Los Angeles County and Orange County divorce lawyer.